ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 <a id="regional-assignments"></a>
 #### Team Regional Assignment
-A team’s region is determined by the citizenship of the majority of its players.
-In case of a tie, the team chooses between the two.
+A team’s region is determined by the region of the VRS from which they have been invited.
-In the case of players that don't belong to one of the 3 regions (Europe, Asia, Americas), those players can assign themselves to a region already represented on the roster.
-If all players are from another region, then they can choose any region.

 #### Invitation Process
 Invitations will be sent to intact teams, per the [invitation](#Invitations) requirements above.

+Invitations are first sent to teams invited to participate in Stage 3.
+Then invitations are sent to teams invited to Stage 2.
+Finally, invitations are sent to teams invited to the MRQs.

-If a team declines an invitation, or is no longer intact, the next-highest ranked team receives their invitation.
+If a team declines an invitation, or is no longer intact, they do not participate in the Major and the next-highest ranked team receives their invitation.
 If there are no additional teams available, then the remaining slots are to be determined by a last-chance regional qualifier.

+In the event that a team would be invited to a particular stage based on more than one regional VRS, they are considered to have been invited based on the region with greater representation in the Major (i.e., Europe, then America, then Asia).

 ### Team Rosters
 #### Team Requirements